tam17aki/music-esprit-python/README.md

 ```

 - `examples/compare_esprit_variants.py`:<br>
-This script is dedicated to the ESPRIT family.
-It compares `StandardEspritAnalyzer` against the computationally efficient `UnitaryEspritAnalyzer`, with both LS and TLS solvers.
+This script is dedicated to the ESPRIT family, comparing the performance of `StandardEspritAnalyzer`, `UnitaryEspritAnalyzer`,`NystromEspritAnalyzer` and `FFTEspritAnalyzer` with both LS and TLS solvers.

 ```bash
 python examples/compare_esprit_variants.py